-- The unauthorized use, possession, manufacture, distribution, dispensation or sale of alcohol, drugs or drug paraphernalia on University premises, on University business, in University-supplied vehicles, during the employee's work hours, or during University-sponsored activities. - Coming to work, or performing any job duties, while impaired by alcohol or drugs on University premises, in University-supplied vehicles, in any location while on University business, or during University-sponsored activities. - The possession, use, manufacture, distribution, dispensation or sale of alcohol or drugs off University premises that may adversely affect the individual's work performance, his or her own or others safety at work or the University's reputation in the community. - Failure to adhere to the requirements of any drug treatment or counseling program in which the employee is enrolled or conviction under any criminal drug statute for a violation occurring in the workplace or in another location while on University business or during University-sponsored activities, or conviction under any criminal drug statute under circumstances that adversely affect the University's reputation in the community.
+- The unauthorized use, possession, manufacture, distribution, dispensation or sale of alcohol, drugs or drug paraphernalia on university premises, on university business, in university-supplied vehicles, during the employee's work hours, or during university-sponsored activities. - Coming to work, or performing any job duties, while impaired by alcohol or drugs on university premises, in university-supplied vehicles, in any location while on university business, or during university-sponsored activities. - The possession, use, manufacture, distribution, dispensation or sale of alcohol or drugs off university premises that may adversely affect the individual's work performance, his or her own or others safety at work or the University's reputation in the community. - Failure to adhere to the requirements of any drug treatment or counseling program in which the employee is enrolled or conviction under any criminal drug statute for a violation occurring in the workplace or in another location while on university business or during university-sponsored activities, or conviction under any criminal drug statute under circumstances that adversely affect the University's reputation in the community.

-- Failure to notify the University of any conviction, within five (5) days of the conviction, under any criminal drug statute for a violation occurring in the workplace, on University premises, on University business, in University-supplied vehicles, during employee's work hours, in University-supplied vehicles, during the university-sponsored activities. - Deliberate failure to comply with the requirements of law or federal rules and regulations under the University's Alcohol and Drug Abuse Policy.
+- Failure to notify the University of any conviction, within five (5) days of the conviction, under any criminal drug statute for a violation occurring in the workplace, on university premises, on university business, in university-supplied vehicles, during employee's work hours, in University-supplied vehicles, during employee's work hours, or during University-sponsored activities. - Deliberate failure to comply with the requirements of law or federal rules and regulations under the University's Alcohol and Drug Abuse Policy.